 Peri Bearman is the Islamic Studies editor of the Journal of the American Oriental Society (JAOS) and independent scholar.
-Until her retirement in 2009, she was the Associate Director of the now defunct Islamic Legal Studies Program at Harvard Law School.
+Until her retirement in 2009, she was the Associate Director of the former Islamic Legal Studies Program at Harvard Law School.
 She is the author of A History of the Encyclopaedia of Islam (2018); one of five editors of the Encyclopaedia of Islam, 2nd ed.
 (1960–2004) and of the Oxford Encyclopedia of Islam and Politics (2014); and coeditor of The Ashgate Research Companion to Islamic Law (with Ruud Peters, 2014), The Law Applied: Contextualizing the Islamic Shari‘a (with Wolfhart Heinrichs and Bernard G. Weiss, 2008), and The Islamic School of Law: Evolution, Devolution, and Progress (with Ruud Peters and Frank E. Vogel, 2005).
 She served as Secretary-Treasurer of the International Society for Islamic Legal Studies (ISILS) from its foundation in 2004 to 2012 and its President from 2015 to 2018.

 Andrew Bush is an anthropologist who studies Islamic traditions in the Kurdistan region of Iraq.
 His ethnographic research in Kurdistan over the last 15 years has addressed topics ranging from Islamic law to Sufi poetry, gender and sexuality, and secular politics.
 His work combines a close study of textual traditions in Kurdish, Persian, and Arabic with ethnographic research into the everyday lives of Muslims where those texts come to life.